Skip to content

 engine.getVariable('--primary') // → '#ff00ff'

-// Resolve styles for a selector
+// Resolve styles for a widget type, class, and pseudo state

 // → { borderColor: '#ff00ff', padding: 1 }